 In addition, various other UNE faculty affiliated with the program contribute the expertise they have gained in places like Belize, Mexico, Brazil, and Trinidad and Tobago.

-Robert Alegre is a Chilean-American historian of Latin America, with a particular interest in the history of gender and sexuality and its intersection with wage and coerced labor.
+Robert Alegre is a Chilean-American historian of Latin America.
+His work has followed two tracks: the history of social movements during the Cold War, and the history of gender and sexuality.
 His book, Railroad Radicals in Cold War Mexico: Gender, Class, and Memory (Nebraska, 2013), argues that a national working-class movement emerged in Mexico during the 1950s, demonstrating the contested process of modernization in the postwar period.
-This movement, which included major industrial unions as well as teachers, challenged the hegemony of the ruling party, influencing and...
+This movement, which included major industrial unions as well as teachers, challenged the hegemony of the...
+Read More

 gender and sexuality

 Dr. McReynolds is a Professor of Sociology, Chair of the Department of Society, Culture and Language, and the Academic Coordinator of the Office of Citizenship and Civic Engagement.
 He has a doctorate from Cornell University, a MA from the University of Vermont, and a BA from the Univesity of Virginia.
 He has been at UNE for 24 years and has taught a variety of courses and has been engaged in a wide range of scholarship.
 He has raised over $500,000...
 Read More